 Can I participate in any of the CA ANZ educational, technical and social events?

 Yes.
 GAA members are welcome to attend CA ANZ events at the discounted price available to CA ANZ members.
 Our events are promoted on our website and in our newsletters.
-See what's coming up.
+Visit Education Store to see what's coming up.

 Do you have meeting rooms or conference facilities?